-My friend Gemma Burgess is a screenwriter and author of romantic comedies and books for young adults.
+My BFF Gemma Burgess is a screenwriter and author of romantic comedies and books for young adults.
 She lives in downtown Manhattan with her husband and two sons.
 She is also a total genius when it comes to makeup.
 (When she takes a selfie with her baby, their skin looks THE SAME!)
 Here are her beauty secrets, including the incredible product that makes you glow…

 What’s your beauty philosophy?

 I wouldn’t call it a philosophy so much as an unquestioning adoration of all things beauty-related.
 Especially makeup.
 You know that line in Good Will Hunting, when Matt Damon says, “When it came to stuff like that, I could always just play?”
 That’s me and makeup.
 I could always just play.
 I was the girl, at university, who had nine other girls lined up to do their makeup before parties.
 In my 20s, my friends would pre-game at my place with my makeup bag and a couple of bottles of pinot grigio.
 That’s me.
 I am 100% GIRL.

 But.
 All I want right now is to look as good as I can without devoting very much time to it.
 I have a one-year-old, a three-year-old, and I work from home.
 Sometimes I realize I have gone an hour without actually breathing properly.
 So everything “beauty” has to deliver the goods, fast.
 I still want to look good – I mean, hello, I’m not an animal – but the days of doing a five-minute lip are over.